 Online Child Care Training Requirements

-All staff members must complete 24 training hours plus CPR/First Aid each year.
+All staff members are required to complete 24 training hours, including CPR/First Aid, annually.

 Program & Site Directors must complete 30 training hours plus CPR/First Aid each year.